 Initially, I felt guilty about getting paid for doing work I loved, which was silly.
-I had gone back to school to get a degree and was working hard at self-educating myself to become great at what I loved to do.
+I had gone back to school to get a degree, I completed the Perfecting Blogging course, and was working hard at self-educating myself to become great at what I loved to do.
 And I thought, if the work I am doing is helping others, then why shouldn’t I be paid for it?

 Times have changed, and you are no longer expected to stay in a job you hate for 40 years.
 Sure, you might have to initially take a job you don’t like to get by, but there is no reason why you can’t be working towards a career that fulfils you and makes you happy.

-If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The Anchor My Bliss Project will help you.
-It is a 32-page printable playbook I designed containing brainstorming prompts to get help you find a business idea you love.
+If you want to build a business you love, based on your life’s purpose, but don’t have your big idea yet, then The ESKI Playbook will help you.
+It is a 30-page, printable playbook I designed containing brainstorming prompts to help you find a business idea you love.

 Why you need to find your purpose

-The fact is, the world needs excited and passionate people to live their purpose.
+The fact is, the world needs people like you and me.
 People who feel passionate about their purpose are the people who have the biggest impact on the world.
 Why?
 Because doing something that is important to us makes us feel happy and fulfilled, and gives our life and work meaning.

 I am a strong believer that the key to getting started is through self-awareness and self-education, and that’s why I’ve created a free tool to help you.
 It is the Learning To Be Me printable questionnaire and you can get it sent straight to your inbox when you sign up to my mailing list.